Automating the Learning of Inverse Kinematics for Robotic Arms with Redundant DoFs: Approach

-With the ground-true data, we can train a neural network to implement the function \(P(a_i^g |g,i_i^g)\) that maps from a given desired goal and an index to an angle solution.
-To simplify the following discussions, we will focus on target positions as the desired goal.
-The orientations will be discussed later.

-Intuitively, we can directly use a sequence of integers as the index to generate angle solutions.
-Unfortunately, this can at best produce suboptimal solutions.
-For one reason, since there is an infinite number of angle solutions to a target position and the solutions are continuous, there is no rational labeling method to cluster the angle solutions and associate the clusters to the integers, and in addition keep the clustering consistent across all target positions.
-Any mechanical clustering of the angle solutions to a fixed number of groups will inevitably lead to suboptimal solutions.
-We need a better index that can cluster all the angle solutions to a target position and best match the characteristics of the clusters.

-Our idea in the SIK is to learn an efficient index, called \emph{posture index}, by self-supervised learning using the ground-truth dataset collected in the previous step.
-The idea is inspired by \emph{Auto-encoder} \citep{bengio2009learning}, which is an unsupervised feature-learning scheme.
-In an auto-encoder, we use an encoder to compress the input and a decoder to reconstruct the compressed data.
-By calculating the reconstruction loss, the posture indices are related to the angle solutions, and they have a strong, consistent meaning to the postures of the robotic arm.
-With these properties, the SIK can exploit the characteristics of posture indices to realize how the type of the angle solution should be like, and then the SIK can generate the proper answer with the given desired goal.

 Fig.~\ref{implementation_autoencoder} shows the implementation of our approach.
-The green part is our main angle calculation model for inference, and the rest of the architecture aims to obtain the posture indices.
-In the training phase, the encoder part first takes target positions, and their angle solutions from the ground-truth dataset and extracts feature vectors that can characterize their clusterings as the posture indices.
-The decoder part then receives a target position and its posture indices, deconverting this information back to the angle solutions by minimizing the reconstruction loss.
+The green part is our main angle calculation module for inference, and the rest of the architecture aims to obtain the posture indices.
+In the training phase, the encoder part first takes the poses and their corresponding angle solutions from the training dataset collected in Sec~\ref{method_trainingdata} and extracts feature vectors as the posture indices.
+The decoder part then receives a pose and its posture indices, deconverting this information back to the angle solutions by minimizing the reconstruction loss.
 After training, the decoder part in the figure can be used to calculate the angle solutions during inference.